C-Loftus/sight-free-talon/docs/src/philosophy.md

 Large language models are the future of accessibility not just because they can dynamically create new content, but precisely because they are so good at eliminating that which is unnecessary.

 This reason is why I write so much in Markdown.
 It is not necessarily the most efficient, but it is undoubtedly the most flexible.
 It is easy to export to HTML, PDFs, and is essentially the thinnest wrapper possible over plaintext while still maintaining a syntactic structure on the document as a whole.
-And as stated previously, what we need isn't just the ability to read everything aloud, but the ability to tightly scope what _not_ to read.
+And as stated previously, what we need isn't just the ability to read everything aloud, but the aBig accessbility to tightly scope what _not_ to read.
 The more abstractions we place over the file that is being edited, the harder it becomes to process programmatically.
 That is why I do not like PowerPoint or Word.
 They have inaccessibility by obscurity.

 The Unix philosophy on the other hand is true universal design since in it, every program knows its place.
 Universality is not accomplished by each program individually, but rather by their composition.